AhmedKJ/Co-op-on-Linux/README.md

 # Tested Games

-DRM-free games should work as long as the game doesn't prevent you form run it more than one time for Steam games it depends on the DRM, Some games works Some don't.
+DRM-free games should work as long as the game doesn't prevent you form run it more than one time ,for Steam games it depends on the DRM, Some games works Some don't.

 Terraria (Native)
 - Status: Works ✅️